-Which is too bad, because, have you had orecchiette?
+But you guys, have you had orecchiette?
 It’s basically my favorite of the pasta shapes.
-Curvy, voluptuous, stupendous at soaking up//holding in sauce, button-like and adorable, yet boob-like and sexy.
+Curvy, voluptuous, stupendous at soaking up and holding in sauce, button-like and adorable, yet boob-like and sexy.

 Thought I’d toss that in before we became any more involved.